-Are you trying to learn all the major and minor scales on the piano but are slightly confused?
-You’ve come to the right place!
-Here we will walk you through each scale and how it’s played on the piano.
+Are you trying to learn all the major and minor scales on the piano but find the whole matter confusing – all those sharps and flats?
+Well, it’s not really hard once you grasp the concept of it.
+Let us walk you through each scale and determine how it’s best played on the piano.

 What Is a Scale?

-A scale in music is simply a collection of notes that are related within the same key.
+A scale in music is a collection of notes that represent the same key.
 They begin on what is called the ‘Tonic’ note, or the key note.
-Each scale will represent a key.
-For example, if you analyze a piece of music and the notes are based on the C Major scale, then the piece of music will be in the key of C Major.
-On the piano, scales will be played with both hands at the same time, which makes them slightly different than when played on other instruments.
+Each scale represents a key.
+If you analyze a piece of music and the notes are based on the C major scale, then the piece of music will be in the key of C major.
+On the piano, we play the scales with both hands simultaneously.

 Major Scales

-Major scales are usually the first scales you will learn on the piano as they are the most commonly used in everyday music.
+Major scales are usually the first scales to tackle on the piano as they are most commonly used in everyday music.
 Pieces in a major key are generally associated with upbeat, happy music.
-Because of this, you will find a lot of today’s pop music in a major key.
+A lot of today’s pop music uses major keys.

 C Major Scale